Travel Tips To Explore Georgia – 5 very essential things you shall know before visiting Georgia.

 In May after spring rains are over it is fantastic time for lowlands, in Svaneti trekking is also possible, but for Tusheti and Khevsureti it is still early.

-2. Avoid taxi in airport, in the city use taxi apps.
+2. Avoid taxis in airport, in the city using taxi apps.

 In the airport you will find a lot of tyaxi drivers, they are trying to catch clients directly in terminal, and their prices are several times more than normal.
 Order private transfer if best option.
 Normaly transfer from Tbilisi airport to the city center costs 20-30$.
 Driver will meet you in terminal in this case.
 This will save you money, and you will avoid scam.
 If you will have connection in airport, better to use Bolt or another taxi service. prices are fixed, around 15-20$.

 In the city Bolt or other taxi service is also good option to avoid scammer taxi drivers.

 In Kutaisi airport check Georgian bus counter.

 In Tbilisi airport, in arrival terminal, just before exit you will find several exchanges.
 Check exchange rate there.
 It is safe place to exchange curency.
 Better to have some amount of cash in Georgian Lari.

 Same is about SIM cards.
 In the same space you will find counters for Geocell, Magti and Beeline operators, there you can get free SIM and activate it.
 Usually this takes some time.